MounikaNagireddy-BSFT/ng2-address/README.md

-# README #
+# ng2-address #

-This angular2 component is a 'smart' address field.
-It uses Googles Places API to get suggestions, and helps the user to complete more address info if needed.
+This angular2 component helps the user to fill in a complete address.
+It uses Googles Places API to get suggestions, and shows postalcode or housenumber fields for incomplete information.

 ### Dev install ###

 Install node dependencies
 ```
-#!shell
 npm i
 ```
 Start gulp to build and watch for changes.
 ```
-#!shell
 gulp
 ```

-To run, fire up the http server (second terminal window)
+To run, fire up the http server (in a second terminal window)
 ```
-#!shell
 gulp serve
 ```